CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 # Berkeley DB minter migration notes

-## Pre-migraiton - Perform health checks
+## Pre-migration - Perform health checks
-Perform health checks at least two weeks before the prodcution migraiton to give you some time to resolve technical issues.
+Perform health checks at least two weeks before the prodcution migration to give you some time to resolve technical issues.

 ### 1. Perform instance health check
 - Perform a Disk Space check and make sure `/apps/ezid` has enough disk space for the migration